 We believe that POD offers the best combination of value, performance and ease of use.
 For the cost of some competing dome-only products, you receive a complete observatory in a box; ready to install and use the same day it arrives.
 Our construction materials are easier to handle than the fiberglass or metal used in most competing products.
 Besides, how many other observatories can be thrown in the back of a pickup truck and taken with you on that weekend trip to the mountains?

 The intent of the POD was to provide an alternative to the more specialized dome solutions at a price available to the amateur astronomer.
 With our unique 'half sky' opening, there is usually little need to rotate the dome, even during long exposure photographic sessions.
 However, as with any new and popular product, its users will find a way.
-We are already hearing about designs to motorize the POD's opening and rotation by owners.
-3rd parties in the industry are already working on automation packages.
 Check out the SkyShed POD Yahoo discussion forum for the latest scoop on POD automation.